Benefits Eligibility and Dependent Information

 Adding and Removing Employee or Dependents Mid-Year

-Outside Open Enrollment, employee coverage or dependent coverage can be added only if the employee experiences an IRS-defined life event changes.
+Outside Open Enrollment, employee coverage or dependent coverage can be added only if the employee experiences an IRS qualifying life event changes.
 Changes must be made in Workday via the WorkLion portal within 31 days of the date of the life event change.
 After that time, the employee must wait until the next Open Enrollment.
+The effective date of a coverage change based on an IRS qualifying life event change will be the date that the life event occurred (for example, if a child is born on September 15, the effective date of coverage will be September 15).

 Employee or dependent coverage can be removed at anytime throughout the year without a life event change.
 Though, if you remove coverage and later decide that you want Penn State coverage, the above guidance for adding coverage would be applied.